jameshfisher/jameshfisher.com/_posts/2019-04-27-the-inception-bar-a-new-phishing-method.md

 after the user enters "gmail.com" in the inception bar!

 How can you guard yourself against this attack?
-If you're in doubt about the authenticity of a web page, don't just check the URL bar.
+I don't really know.
-Make sure you've done a hard refresh of the page, or even close the page and then re-open the site you _think_ you're on.
+I see it as a security flaw in Chrome.

-If this is a security flaw in Chrome and similar browsers, then what's the fix?
+But what's the fix?
 There's a trade-off,
 between maximizing screen space on one hand, and retaining trusted screen space on the other.